Twigg021/tModLoaderEz/README.md

 1. Start Server (Auto)      --> Stop Server (Auto)
 2. Start Server (Manual)    --> Stop Server (Manual)
 3. Mod Editor
-4. Update {Just reruns startup scripts to update everything}
+4. Update {Cleanly pulls the server down and reruns startup script.
+In settings can be set to run automatically on a timer.}
 5. Settings